MonetDB/monetdb-tlstester/README.md

 If the TLS handshake succeeds, the server performs a simulated MAPI handshake ending in the error message
 `Sorry, this is not a real MonetDB server`.
-It is also possible to configure the server to proxy the connections to a real MonetDB instance.

 Certificates